๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 ๐Ÿ’ก Why use Interface when Abstract Class exists?

-• Java doesn't support multiple class inheritance โ€“ but a class can implement multiple interfaces.
+• Java doesn't support multiple class inheritance โ€“ but a class can implement multiple interfaces (e.g., a Phone can be Callable and Chargeable).

 • Interface defines a contract: any class implementing it must provide behavior.